Paul Carter (paulcarter@pacapix.com)

 SUMMARY

-In July 2024 I saw Red-shanked Douc Langur on the Son Tra Peninsula on three different days.
+In July 2024 I saw Red-shanked Douc Langur (Pygathrix nemaeus) on the Son Tra Peninsula on three different days.
 The best views were in a restricted area with Tuan (a Danang-based guide) after he had shown me Grey-shanked Douc Langur near Nui Thanh in the morning.
 I later saw Red-shanked Douc Langurs at the Lady Buddha complex and in trees at the road edge about 1.5 km before the Ban Co Peak viewpoint.
 There were also Rhesus Macaque at the Lady Buddha temple complex.

 Contents